-Survey results indicate that teachers, parents, district superintendents, school administrators, and community (not-for-profit) made up the majority of charter school planning groups during the 2021-22 school year.
-CESAs played a smaller role.
+Survey results indicate that school administrators, parents, district superintendents, teachers, and community (not-for-profit) made up the majority of charter school planning groups during the 2022-23 school year.
+Business (for-profit) played a smaller role.

 Charter School Planning Group Members